Ramanas Rose, Sea Tomato

 Deciduous, Shrubs, Flowers

-From northern China, Siberia, Korea, Japan.
-This vigorous, deciduous shrub has prickly stems and wonderfully fragrant flowers.
-To 3–6 ft. tall and wide.
+Deciduous shrub, from northern China, Siberia, Korea, and Japan.
+Vigorous shrub with prickly stems and wonderfully fragrant flowers.
+Grows to 3–6 ft. tall and wide.
 Glossy bright green leaves have distinctive heavy veining that gives them a crinkled appearance.
 Flowers are 3–4 in. across and, in the many varieties, range from single to double and from pure white and creamy yellow through pink to deep purplish red.
-Blooms, which come in spring, summer, and early fall, are followed by big, bright red, tomato-shaped hips.'Topaz Jewel'
+Blooms in spring, summer, and early fall.
+Bright red, tomato-shaped hips, an inch or more across.

 All rugosas withstand hard freezes, wind, aridity, and salt spray.
 They make fine hedges.
 Plants grown on their own roots will make sizable, spreading colonies and help prevent erosion.
 Foliage remains quite free of diseases and insects, except possibly aphids.
 Among the most widely sold rugosas and rugosa hybrids are ‘Blanc Double de Coubert’, double white; ‘Frau Dagmar Hartopp’, single pink; ‘Hansa’, double purplish red; and ‘Wildberry Breeze’, single, clove scented, lavender-pink.

 Original strains of this annual were single-flowered plants 3–4 ft. tall and 2 ft. wide.
 Modern ...

 Rutabaga is a tasty turnip relative with large yellowish roots; its leaves are palatable only when ver...

 Shrub roses bloom prolifically over a long season and have abundant disease-resistant foliage.
 Most lo...